Infrastructure: The Data Donation Module (DDM)

 Background Information

-DDM is developed by the division "Media Use and Effects" of the Department of Communication and Media Research (University of Zurich) in collaboration with S3IT and will be hosted on servers managed by the Central IT department of the University of Zurich.
+DDM is developed by the division "Media Use and Effects" of the Department of Communication and Media Research (University of Zurich) in collaboration with S3IT and is hosted on servers managed by the Central IT department of the University of Zurich.
 Furthermore, the application is open-source and the code of the application is openly accessible on GitHub.